Frequently asked questions

 What college costs are covered for Ag PTECH students?

 All tuition for credits, labs and books are covered, and Ag PTECH students are granted the same privileges as other students at the participating colleges.
-However, room and board are not included.
+Room and board are not included.

 What kind of students are good candidates for Ag PTECH?